Privacy Notice for Tutors

 The personal data we collect about you includes:

-• Payment data includes your payment details and credit card or other bank details.
-All payment data is processed and stored by Stripe.
-You can find their privacy notice here.
+Payment data includes your payment details and credit card or other bank details.
+All payment data is stored by Stripe.
+You can find its privacy notice here.

 Why do we collect your personal information?